Great Eastern St

 Magma architecture did a stunning job bringing curves in black to the heart of this project on Great Eastern Street that sits in a former factory.
 Now it was our turn to bring in texture with plants and soft furnishings to soften the huge barn style ceilings, wood floors and brick walls.

-On entering we instantly imagined black furniture in the dining area to echo the black of the curved kitchen and shelves, sitting as a punctuation point between the wood of the exposed beams and raw wood floor, and in front of a row of large sash windows, the perfect place to entertain.
+When we first checked out the space we instantly imagined a black table to echo the black of the curved kitchen and shelves that would sit as a punctuation point between the wood of the exposed beams and raw wood floor.
+Set in front of this beautiful row of sash windows we wanted to make it a foodie’s dream and the perfect place to entertain.

 Sitting in the pitch of the roof, work items can be hidden in the storage cupboard or it can be used as a guest room with an adjacent bathroom with roll-top bath, walk-in shower and window to the stars.